 - You must not have been dismissed from the University of Iowa.

-- Your financial aid will be awarded by the institution from which you will receive your degree.
+- Your financial aid will be offered by the institution from which you will receive your degree.
 If you plan to enroll simultaneously at UI and another institution, you should apply for financial aid at the school from which you expect to graduate.
 The school from which you will graduate is the “home” institution that must process a consortium agreement with the other school (the “host” institution).